 For a detailed list of key selection criteria, buyers should reference the Buying-Decision Scorecard section of this report.

 Buyers need to include the date when proposals are due and when award information will be available.

-Buyers should include any relevant delivery, installation or training dates in the RFP.
+Buyers should include relevant installation and training dates in the RFP.

 Evaluate major factors to mitigate risk

 The supply chain for packaging machines holds a moderate level of risk.
 Manufacturers of packaging machinery rely on a variety of upstream vendors, including metal pipe and tube manufacturers, nonferrous metal foundry product manufacturers and engine and turbine manufacturers.
-However, the supply chain risk from upstream suppliers is largely isolated...
+Supply chain risk concerning these upstream suppliers is impacted, in part,...
 Subscribe to learn more.